-- You must be a resident of San Bernardino County aged 65 or older to qualify for vaccination at this location.
+- You must be a resident of San Bernardino County within the above tiers to qualify for vaccination at this location.

 - Unfortunately, anyone who does not bring this identification will have to be rescheduled for another day – no exceptions.